hanXen/simple_web_server_browser/readme.md

 ## Web application scenarios

-1. The client firstly reads the server’s IP address ( e.g. , 163.152.6.10) from the command line and performs the GET method to the server with root path ( i.e. , /).
+1. The client firstly reads the server’s IP address (e.g. 163.152.6.10) from the command line and performs the GET method to the server with root path (i.e. /).

-2. The server reads the HTTP GET request from the client ( i.e. , GET / HTTP/1.1) and responds to it with the content of ```index.html```.
+2. The server reads the HTTP GET request from the client (i.e. GET / HTTP/1.1) and responds to it with the content of ```index.html```.
     ```
     <!--index.html-->
     <html>